ttvmkos/r5r_tracker/README.md

 NEW 2/1/2024:

-Webhook urls can still be placed in the readme file, but due to security concerns, it is highly reccomended to use the config file in platform/r5rdev_config.JSON
+Webhook urls can still be placed in the playlists file, but due to security concerns, it is highly reccomended to use the config file in platform/r5rdev_config.JSON